fireflycons/PSCloudFormation/docs/en-US/New-PSCFNPackage.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### None
 ## OUTPUTS

-### [string]
+### [string] If -OutputTemplateFile is not provided, then the output is the converted template.
-### If -OutputTemplateFile is not provided, then the output is the converted template.
+### [PSCloudFomation.Packager.Package] If -PassThru is used.
 ## NOTES
 https://github.com/aws/aws-extensions-for-dotnet-cli/blob/master/src/Amazon.Lambda.Tools/LambdaUtilities.cs